-c.
+Appendix D: Participant-Centered Planning and Service Delivery D-1: Service Plan c.
 Supporting the Participant in Service Plan Development.
 Specify: (a) the supports and information that are made available to the participant (and/or family or legal representative, as appropriate) to direct and be actively engaged in the service plan development process and (b) the participant's authority to determine who is included in the process.

-(a) DHMH publishes a Maryland Medicaid Home Community Based Long Term care services pamphlet that available to participants and their representatives.
-The pamphlets include information regarding the MDC services, contact numbers and the DHMH website.
+OLTSS publishes a Maryland Medicaid Home Community Based Long Term care services pamphlet that available to participants and their representatives.
+The pamphlets include information regarding the MDC services, contact numbers, and the OLTSS website and can be accessed at https://mmcp.health.maryland.gov/longtermcare/Pages/Maryland-Money-Follows-the-Person.aspx.

 Upon entry into the waiver, participants are provided a list of providers from AERS staff.
 Annually, participants receive the list of providers from their current medical day care provider.
 The participant confirms receipt of the list through a signed attestation on the Freedom of Choice Consent form.
-Both the participant and their authorized representative may access the list at any time on the DHMH website and hard copies are made available by MDC staff, by request.
+Both the participant and their authorized representative may access the list at any time on the OLTSS website and hard copies are made available by MDC staff, by request.